 = 2 million

-They would weigh about a ton, if you gave them enough food; that is the power of geometric-progression.
-It is the same as the old Persian story of the king who offered a nave either 60 bags of rice, or one grain on the first square of a chessboard, two on the second and four on the third; and so on.
+They would weigh a couple tons if you gave them enough food; that is the power of geometric-progression.
+It is the same as the old Persian story of the king who offered a nave 60 bags of rice; or the option of one grain on the first square of a chessboard, two on the second and four on the third.

 Your organic worm farms consume an incredible amount of food.
 Very rapidly they will outstrip your kitchen.